 All Canadian students are eligible to apply for financial assistance through the Canada Student Loan Program.
 The actual amount of assistance received through this program will vary depending on individual family circumstances and province of residence.
-The graduate program is considered to be 52 weeks in length for Canadian Student Loans.
 See page 24 for more details about Canadian Student Loans.